-2.8.3.2 In assigning the packing group in accordance with 2.8.2.2, account shall be taken of human experience in instances of accidental exposure.
+2.8.3.2 In assigning the packing group in accordance with 2.8.2.3, account shall be taken of human experience in instances of accidental exposure.
 In the absence of human experience the grouping shall be based on data obtained from experiments in accordance with OECD Test Guideline 404 or 435.
 A substance or mixture which is determined not to be corrosive in accordance with OECD Test Guideline 430 or 431 may be considered not to be corrosive to skin for the purposes of these Regulations without further testing.

-2.8.3.3 Packing groups are assigned to corrosive substances in accordance with the following criteria:
+2.8.3.3 Packing groups are assigned to corrosive substances in accordance with the following criteria (see table 2.8.3.4)::

-(a) Packing group I is assigned to substances that cause of the intact skin tissue within an observation period up to 60 minutes starting after the exposure time of three minutes or less;
+(a) Packing group I is assigned to substances that cause [full thickness destruction] of the intact skin tissue within an observation period up to 60 minutes starting after the exposure time of three minutes or less;

-(b) Packing group II is assigned to substances that cause of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than three minutes but not more than 60 minutes;
+(b) Packing group II is assigned to substances that cause [full thickness destruction] of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than three minutes but not more than 60 minutes;

 (c) Packing group III is assigned to substances that:

-(i) Cause of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than 60 minutes but not more than 4 hours; or
+(i) Cause [full thickness destruction] of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than 60 minutes but not more than 4 hours; or

-(ii) are judged not to cause of intact skin tissue but which exhibit a corrosion rate on either steel or aluminium surfaces exceeding 6.25 mm a year at a test temperature of 55 °C when tested on both materials.
+(ii) are judged not to cause [full thickness destruction] of intact skin tissue but which exhibit a corrosion rate on either steel or aluminium surfaces exceeding 6.25 mm a year at a test temperature of 55 °C when tested on both materials.
 For the purposes of testing steel, type S235JR+CR (1.0037 resp.
 St 37-2), S275J2G3+CR (1.0144 resp.
 St 44-3), ISO 3574 or Unified Numbering System (UNS) G10200 or a similar type or SAE 1020, and for testing aluminium, non-clad, types 7075–T6 or AZ5GU-T6 shall be used.
 An acceptable test is prescribed in the Manual of Tests and Criteria, Part III, Section 37.

 NOTE: Where an initial test on either steel or aluminium indicates the substance being tested is corrosive the follow up test on the other metal is not required.